CemraJC/clickfix/README.md

 Other than those minor issues, **the benefits of ClickFix are undeniably worth the draw backs.**
 <blockquote style="color: #111; font-size:110%;">ClickFix takes an unusable mouse and makes it bearable.</blockquote>

 Unfortunately, this software is limited by the test cases we have access to.
-Since I only have access to one faulty mouse, it's entirely possible that this solution only works for me. **If you're willing to leave feedback, send me a message telling me if it did or did not work.**
+Since I only have access to one faulty mouse, it's entirely possible that this solution only works for me and the few others I have heard from. **If you're willing to leave feedback, send me a message telling me if it did or did not work.**

 ### How it works